FedeMaguire/Python-Data-collection-Trading-Bot/README.md

 import seaborn as sns
 import mplfinance as mpf
 ```
-The chart are created using matplotlib and mpfinance libraries and loaded to the gui as JPG files everytime a new event is scheduled.
+The charts are created using the matplotlib and mplfinance libraries and loaded to the GUI as JPG files every time a new event is scheduled.

 # Graphical User Interface
 - # Libraries: